 - Contact your team (introduce yourself and your assistant coaches, hand out uniforms, schedule, practice night).

 - Hold pre-season parent-coach meeting to outline what they can expect from you and what you will expect from them and their kids.
 Give them a copy of the “Parent Expectations“.

 - Communicate effectively and regularly with parents regarding schedule changes, cancellations and BJSA correspondence.

-- If cancelling a practice or a game, be sure to contact players/parents and Jason Stock of UK International, especially if he is scheduled to work with your team.
+- If cancelling a practice or a game, be sure to contact players/parents and our UK International coach, especially if UK is scheduled to work with your team.
 Please see the “forms’ section of the BJSA website for game cancellation procedures.

-- When Jason is scheduled to work with your team, be sure to contact him a few days before your session.
-Let him know ahead of time what you’d like him to cover during your practice sessions.
+- When UK International is scheduled to work with your team, be sure to contact them a few days before your session.
+Let the UK coach know ahead of time what you’d like him to cover during your practice sessions.
 Be involved and participate in the session.
 UK International is not here to do your job for you.
-He is here to help you become a better coach.
+They are here to help you become a better coach.

-- Exhibit good communication with Jason.
-Be considerate of his time.
-And don’t hesitate to contact him if you need assistance, even if you are not scheduled to work with him.
+- Exhibit good communication with UK International.
+Be considerate of their time.
+And don’t hesitate to contact our UK coaches if you need assistance, even if you are not scheduled to work with them.

 - Attend your applicable Coaches’ Clinics at Nassahegan and encourage your assistants to attend as well (1.5 hours in the evening, once per season).

 - Arrive on time and participate in the Saturday morning skills sessions (Micro coaches – 30 minutes every Saturday before your game).

 - General expectations: